mlevans0/overleaf-server-docs/docs/configuration/localization.md

 Both {{versions['community-edition-short']}} and {{versions['server-pro-short']}} have been translated into multiple languages.

-The language can be set via `SHARELATEX_SITE_LANGUAGE` with one of the following options:
+The language can be set via `OVERLEAF_SITE_LANGUAGE` with one of the following options:

 * `en` - English (default)
 * `es` - Spanish